-- Florida law allows voters who have moved anywhere in the state but have not updated their registration to change their address and vote at the polling place for the new address or an early vote site in their new county when casting a ballot.
+- Florida law allows voters who have moved anywhere in the state but have not updated their registration to change their address and vote at the polling place for their new address or an early vote site in their new county when casting a ballot.
 If the location uses an electronic poll book, the voter can vote a regular ballot.
 Otherwise, the voter must cast a provisional ballot but does not have to follow up after the election. - Fla.
-Stat. § 101.045 for their new residence but must cast a provisional ballot.
-Voters do not need to follow up with additional documentation if they voted provisionally for this reason.
+Stat. § 101.045